 Get Customizable Furlough Recall Letter Template

 In the rush to get back in business, you can’t afford to risk miscommunication or compliance headaches.
-To help SMBs leaders, Paycor has created a sample Furlough Recall Letter to send to your employees.
+To help SMBs leaders, Paycor an HCM software solution provider, has created a sample Furlough Recall Letter to send to your employees.

 Once downloaded, you can edit the document as required.